Twisted Whittaker category on affine flags and the category of representations of the mixed quantum group: The functor to the category of factorization modules

-The theory of D-modules is friendly with taking $!$-stalks.
-There are two reasons for this: the first one is because the $!$-pullback functor is always well-defined, the second one is because we have a base change theorem for $!$-pullback (see \cite{[GR2]}), hence, the calculation will be much easier than the calculation of $*$-stalks.
+The theory of sheaves on prestack is friendly with taking $!$-stalks.
+There are two reasons for this: the first one is that the $!$-pullback functor is always well-defined, the second one is that we have a base change theorem for $!$-pullback (see \cite[Corollary 3.1.4]{[GR2]}), hence, the calculation will be much easier than the calculation of $*$-stalks.

-In this section, we will give an explicit formula (Proposition \ref{15.4 prop}) for the $!$-stalks of $F^L$ and $F^{KD}$ at $\lambda\cdot x$.
+In this section, we will give an explicit formula (Proposition \ref{15.4 prop}) for the $!$-stalks of $F^L$ and $F^{DK}$ at $\lambda\cdot x$.

-Consider the following Cartesian diagram
+Consider the following Cartesian diagram: